3110/m5stack-image-viewer/README_en_US.md

 Compile in the [PlatformIO IDE](https://platformio.org/platformio-ide) environment.
 Please select the environment appropriate for your model.

 The default display orientation is different for each model.
-M5Dial is originally set to 0, but this program sets the orientation to 1 for this model.

 | Model            | Environment              | Default Orientation |
 | :--------------- | :------------------------| :------------------ |